xp44mm/Notebook/Compilers/Finite Automata.md

 If there is only one ε-transition state on the imaginary / in the NFA, then the end of the lexeme occurs when this state is entered for the last time as the following example illustrates.
 If the NFA has more than one ε-transition state on the imaginary /, then the general problem of finding the correct state s is much more difficult.

 Example 3.30 : An NFA for the pattern for the Fortran IF with lookahead, from Example 3.13, is shown in Fig. 3.55.
 Notice that the ε-transition from state 2 to state 3 represents the lookahead operator.
-State 6 indicates the pres­ence of the keyword IF.
-However, we find the lexeme IF by scanning backwards to the last occurrence of state 2, whenever state 6 is entered.
-0
+State 6 indicates the presence of the keyword IF.
+However, we find the lexeme IF by scanning backwards to the last occurrence of state 2, whenever state 6 is entered. □

+Figure 3.55: NFA recognizing the keyword IF

+---

-Dead States in DFA's
+##### Dead States in DFA's

 Technically, the automaton in Fig. 3.54 is not quite a DFA.
 The reason is that a DFA has a transition from every state on every input symbol in its input alphabet.
-Here, we have omitted transitions to the dead state 0, and we have therefore omitted the transitions from the dead state to itself on every input.
-Previous NFA-to-DFA examples did not have a way to get from the start state to 0, but the NFA of Fig. 3.52 does.
+Here, we have omitted transitions to the dead state Ø, and we have therefore omitted the transitions from the dead state to itself on every input.
+Previous NFA-to-DFA examples did not have a way to get from the start state to Ø, but the NFA of Fig. 3.52 does.

 However, when we construct a DFA for use in a lexical analyzer, it is important that we treat the dead state differently, since we must know when there is no longer any possibility of recognizing a longer lexeme.
-Thus, we suggest always omitting transitions to the dead state and elimi­nating the dead state itself.
+Thus, we suggest always omitting transitions to the dead state and eliminating the dead state itself.
 In fact, the problem is harder than it appears, since an NFA-to-DFA construction may yield several states that cannot reach any accepting state, and we must know when any of these states have been reached.
 Section 3.9.6 discusses how to combine all these states into one dead state, so their identification becomes easy.
-It is also inter­esting to note that if we construct a DFA from a regular expression using Algorithms 3.20 and 3.23, then the DFA will not have any states besides o that cannot lead to an accepting state.
+It is also interesting to note that if we construct a DFA from a regular expression using Algorithms 3.20 and 3.23, then the DFA will not have any states besides Ø that cannot lead to an accepting state.

-Figure 3.55: NFA recognizing the keyword IF
+---

-## 3.9 Optimization o f DFA-Based Pattern Matchers
+## 3.9 Optimization of DFA-Based Pattern Matchers

 In this section we present three algorithms that have been used to implement and optimize pattern matchers constructed from regular expressions.

-1. The first algorithm is useful in a Lex compiler, because it constructs a DFA directly from a regular expression, without constructing an interme­diate NFA.
+1. The first algorithm is useful in a Lex compiler, because it constructs a DFA directly from a regular expression, without constructing an intermediate NFA.
 The resulting DFA also may have fewer states than the DFA constructed via an NFA.

 2. The second algorithm minimizes the number of states of any DFA, by combining states that have the same future behavior.
-The algorithm itself is quite efficient, running in time O( n log n ) , where n is the number of states of the D FA.
+The algorithm itself is quite efficient, running in time O( n log n ) , where n is the number of states of the DFA.

 3. The third algorithm produces more compact representations of transition tables than the standard, two-dimensional table.